wp-plugins/gravity-forms-dps-pxpay/readme.txt

 = Purchase or Auth? =

-DPS PxPay supports two tranasction types - Purchase and Auth.
+DPS PxPay supports two transaction types - Purchase and Auth.
 The Gravity Forms DPS PxPay plugin only supports the Purchase transaction type

 = Can I do recurring payments? =